 Not for aggressive chewers

 Shaped like a pull tab on an old-time soda can, this bright orange tug has a big open loop on each end to get a really good grip for tugging.
-It’s about a foot long, which should be a good size, except for the tiniest or most massive dogs.
-When it gets gross, send it through the top rack in the dishwasher.
+It’s about a foot long, which should be a good size except for the tiniest or most massive dogs.
+When it gets gross, send it through the dishwasher in the top rack.